This article is 2015 version. Visit our latest article: 25 Things to Do in Tokyo to Enjoy the Year 2020 at Best

 North Observation Deck: Second and fourth Monday of every month

-2. Wear a Kimono
+2. Rent a Kimono and wear it

 Kimono is the traditional Japanese clothing that is still worn at special occasions, such as weddings.
 Many studios in Tokyo let you rent a Kimono for a couple of hours to walk around in the city and take your own pictures, or you can even get your pictures taken professionally.
 Staring price for Kimono rental is 10,000 JPY.

-3. Visit Tsukiji Market
+3. Visit Toyosu Market and Tsukiji Outer Market

 5 Chome-2-1 Tsukiji, Chuo-ku, Tokyo